Center for Medical Education Innovation

 Redefining Medical Education

-In 2020 Kansas City University (KCU) will unveil its new Center for Medical Education Innovation (CMEI), a 54,000 square-foot facility where medical education transitions imagination to reality.
+In 2020, Kansas City University (KCU) opened its new Center for Medical Education Innovation (CMEI), a 54,000 square-foot facility where medical education transitions imagination to reality.

 This one-of-a-kind teaching facility allows students to learn by doing through the use of virtual reality (VR) and augmented reality (AR) technology.
 In as early as their first year at KCU, medical students can learn how to evaluate, diagnose and treat patients in repetition with real-world simulation.
 Currently, students experience two non-specific simulations during each of their first two years.
 At KCU’s CMEI students will experience 30-40 curriculum-based simulations by the time they reach third-year clinicals.
 Giving students the opportunity to practice lowers the risk of medical errors and patient harm.